Standing Rules

 Special meetings of the Branch may be called by the President or Vice Presidents, upon written request of a quorum of members in good standing.

-A quorum of the voting members shall be defined as 50% + one for the transaction of business at a regular or special meeting of the Palm Springs Branch.
-Five (5) members of the Branch Officers shall constitute a quorum for the transaction of business at a Branch Officers meeting.
+A quorum of the voting members shall be defined as 50% for the transaction of business at a regular or special meeting of the Palm Springs Branch.
+Three (3) members of the Branch Officers shall constitute a quorum for the transaction of business at a Branch Officers meeting.

 In cases not provided for in the National Bylaws or these Standing Rules of Governance of the Palm Springs Branch, the current edition of Robert’s Rules of Order Newly Revised shall govern the proceedings of the Branch.